-Time Frame (Count all days, including weekends) Charge

-Before the 1st day through the 6th business day of term

-No charge

-After the 6th business day of term 100% of original charges
+Time Frame (Count all days, including weekends) Charge Before the 1st day through the 6th business day of term No charge After the 6th business day of term 100% of original charges

 For students who are recipients of federal Title IV student aid, refunds will be made in accordance with Federal Regulation 34 CFR 668.22.
-Please contact the Enrollment Service center for a current schedule.
+Please contact the Center for Student Success for a current schedule.